 Camp Amicus is a unique summer camp program designed specifically for children and youth with Learning Disabilities and/or ADHD.
 Our goal is to create a rewarding and successful summer camp for each young person.
 We provide a structured and supportive environment for children to learn social skills, build relationships and have fun!
-Mature, caring counsellors plan activities to ensure that campers build confidence and self-esteem while enjoying a true camp experience.
-We offer both overnight and day camp options as well as Teen Leadership and Counsellor-in-Training camps.
+Mature, caring counselors plan activities to ensure that campers build confidence and self-esteem while enjoying a true camp experience.
+We offer both overnight and day camp options as well as horsemanship, Teen Leadership/ hiking, and Counsellor-in-Training camps.

 Why Send Your Child to Camp Amicus?